-Mission: The mission of the Tinker's Creek Watershed Partners is to protect and restore water quality and habitats of the Tinker's Creek watershed through community partnerships.
+Mission: Protect and restore water quality and habitats of the Tinker's Creek watershed through community partnerships.

-Tinker's Creek Watershed Partners (TCWP) is a non-profit, 501(c)(3) watershed organization officially established in 2006.
+Tinker's Creek Watershed Partners (TCWP) is a non-profit, 501 (c) (3) watershed organizations officially established in 2006.
 TCWP is governed by 15 dedicated volunteer Board Members who bring a variety of expertise in the fields of stormwater management, environmental education, engineering, natural resources conservation, planning, and economic development.
-The daily functions of the organization are carried out by the Tinker's Creek Watershed Coordinator with support of the Board.

-We provide educational assistance and outreach to the communities within the watershed.
+TCWP provides educational assistance and outreach to the communities within the watershed.